-first, they allow us to study these effects in a broad sample of projects across different industries.
-Second, because of the staged nature of venture financing, interim valuation data are available that aggregate the state of the beliefs concerning the prospects of any particular project.
+We take these theoretical predictions to a large sample of more than 47,000 venture capital investments in the U.S. for the period 1987-2002, covering an overwhelming majority of all recorded venture investments in the U.S. over that period.
+The venture capital data are attractive for three reasons: first, they allow us to study these effects in a broad sample of projects across different industries.
+Second, because of the staged nature of venture financing, interim valuation data are available that contain the estimates regarding the prospects of a particular project.
 We can use these values and in particular changes in the valuations to extract information about what investors have learnt since the last capital infusion.
-Third, the fact that venture-backed projects are independent companies makes it possible to track the timing of stopping decisions or the feedback between information arrival and sequential investment decisions more accurately than, say, for research projects launched within organizations in which there is more discretion for window-dressing and the investment information is more opaque.
+Third, the fact that venture-backed projects are independent companies makes it possible to track the timing of the stopping decisions or the feedback between information arrival and sequential investment decisions more accurately than, say, for research projects launched within organizations in which there is more discretion for window-dressing and the investment information is more opaque.